Keyword Research Using Reddit: Find What People Actually Search For

 Not noting context leads to misapplication.
 The same word means different things in different subreddits.
 "Automation" in r/homeautomation differs from "automation" in r/marketing.
 Always track which subreddit a keyword came from.

-Only searching once produces stale keywords.
 Language evolves, problems change, and new tools emerge.
 Effective keyword research is ongoing, not a one-time project.

 A Quick-Win Implementation